arnauqb/qsosed/README.md

 ## Comparison with Xspec

 We can test that our Python implementation gives the same results as the Xspec code.
+Note that in order to recreate Xspec results, the innner disk radius has to be multiplied by a factor of 0.85.
+This is an artifact of the energy binning in Xspec.

 ```
 M = 1e8